Action Comics: The Bronze Age

-Mort Weisinger retired from DC in 1970 and his final issue of Action Comics was issue #392 (September 1970).
-Murray Boltinoff became the title's editor until issue #418.
-Metamorpho was the backup feature in issues #413–418 after which the character had a brief run as the backup in World's Finest Comics.
-Julius Schwartz became the editor of the series with issue #419 (December 1972) which also introduced the Human Target by Len Wein and Carmine Infantino in the backup feature.
+Mort Weisinger retired from DC in 1970 and his final issue of Action Comics was Issue #392 (September 1970).
+Murray Boltinoff became the title's editor until Issue #418.
+Metamorpho was the backup feature in Issues #413–418 after which the character had a brief run as the backup in World's Finest Comics.
+Julius Schwartz became the editor of the series with Issue #419 (December 1972) which also introduced the Human Target by Len Wein and Carmine Infantino in the backup feature.
 The Green Arrow and the Black Canary became a backup feature in #421 and ran through #458, initially rotating with the Human Target and the Atom.
-Between issues #423 (April 1973) and #424 (June 1973), the series jumped ahead by one month due to DC's decision to change the cover dates of its publishing line.

-A new version of the Toyman was created by Cary Bates and Curt Swan in issue #432 (February 1974).
+A new version of the Toyman was created by Cary Bates and Curt Swan in Issue #432 (February 1974).
 Issues #437 (July 1974) and #443 (Jan.
 1975) of the series were in the 100 Page Super Spectacular format.
-Martin Pasko wrote issue #500 (October 1979) which featured a history of the Superman canon as it existed at the time and was published in the Dollar Comics format.
+Martin Pasko wrote Issue #500 (October 1979) which featured a history of the Superman canon as it existed at the time and was published in the Dollar Comics format.

 The superheroine Vixen made her first appearance in Action Comics #521 (July 1981).
-To mark the 45th anniversary of the series, Lex Luthor and Brainiac were both given an updated appearance in issue #544 (June 1983).
+To mark the 45th anniversary of the series, Lex Luthor and Brainiac were both given an updated appearance in Issue #544 (June 1983).
 Lex Luthor dons his war suit for the first time in the story "Luthor Unleashed!" and Brainiac's appearance changes from the familiar green-skinned android to the metal skeletal-like robot in the story "Rebirth!".
-Keith Giffen's Ambush Bug character made appearances in issues #560, #563, and #565.
+Keith Giffen's Ambush Bug character made appearances in Issues #560, #563, and #565.
 Action Comics #579, written by Jean-Marc Lofficier and drawn by Giffen, featured an homage to Asterix where Superman and Jimmy Olsen are drawn back in time to a small village of indomitable Gauls.
-Schwartz ended his run as editor of the series with issue #583 (September 1986) which featured the second part of the "Whatever Happened to the Man of Tomorrow?" story by Alan Moore and Curt Swan.
+Schwartz ended his run as editor of the series with Issue #583 (September 1986) which featured the second part of the "Whatever Happened to the Man of Tomorrow?" story by Alan Moore and Curt Swan.